Alandkf/Tutelage.academics/backend/docs/search.md

 ## Notes

 - Matching uses case-insensitive `ILIKE` queries in PostgreSQL.
-- Results are sorted by a simple relevance score based on matched fields and occurrence count.
+- Results are matched via case-insensitive ILIKE across fields; no scoring is returned.
 - Pagination is applied to the combined result set.